Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Introduction

+\begin{itemize} \item A novel brain-eye-computer based object detection system is established, by leveraging the complementary strengths of machine vision and human vision, achieving superior performance in detecting dim targets in aerial images. \item An AMBOKD method is proposed to fuse heterogeneous multi-modal data, which significantly enhancing detection performance through online mutual learning with dynamic modality balancing. \item The first publicly available ESSVP dataset is introduced, which incorporates temporally aligned EEG-visual pairs with aerial imaging characteristics, addressing a crucial gap in multimodal brain-computer vision research. \end{itemize}

-The reset of this paper is structured as follows: Section~\ref{seq2} discusses the related work about this study.
+The rest of this paper is structured as follows: Section~\ref{seq2} discusses the related work of this study.
 Section~\ref{seq3} presents the design of the built system and the ESSVP dataset in detail.
 Section~\ref{seq4} illustrates the proposed target recognition method.
 Section~\ref{seq5} presents the experimental results and analyzes the performance.
 Section~\ref{seq6} draws conclusions and possible directions for future work.